Approximate hierarchical Bayes small area estimation using NEF-QVF and poststratification: Methodology

-where $\phi()$ is a suitable known link function (e.g., logit link); $\alpha,\;\beta,\;$ and $\xi_c,$ are fixed unknown coefficients (the suffix $c$ in $\xi_c$ allows dependence of the regression coefficient on some combination of the factors that form the demographic cells -- $c$ will be determined through the model selection step); $v_i$ is a random effect specific to area $i$; $h(\cdot)$ is a known function of survey weights to be determined by a model selection step and $\lambda$ is a fixed unknown coefficient. \cite{verret2015model} considered multiple choices of $h(\cdot)$.
+As for level 2, we can choose $\phi()$ to be a suitable known link function (e.g., if $f_1$ is a Binomial distribution, we can choose $\phi()$ as logit link, and if $f_1$ is a Normal distribution, $\phi()$ then can be the identity link, etc.), and $\xi_c$ a vector of fixed unknown coefficients (the suffix $c$ in $\xi_c$ allows dependence of the regression coefficients on some combination of the factors that form the demographic cells -- $c$ will be determined through the model selection step); $h(\cdot)$ is a known function of survey weights to be determined by a model selection step and $\lambda$ is a fixed unknown coefficient. \cite{verret2015model} considered multiple choices of $h(\cdot)$.
 If the data analysis suggests $\lambda=0$, we can assume non-informative sampling and carry out the analysis without this additional term.
 In Level 2 we added the survey weights as an additional auxiliary variable in order to reduce the extent of informativeness.
+As for level 3, we can take $f_2$ and $f_3$ as normal densities for the area specific random effects $v_i$, and area and groups specific random effects $u_{ig}$ respectively.
+These random errors with a mean of 0 will take care of any leftover variabilities that were not captured by the fixed main effects, and their interactions that we had incorporated in the model at the level 2.